Schiller Monument (Berlin)

 The Schiller Monument is located in central Berlin (Berlin-Mitte) on Gendarmenmarkt, in front of the flight of steps leading up to the former royal theater, today a concert hall.
 It honors the poet, philosopher and historian Friedrich Schiller, who is also regarded as one of the most significant dramatists and lyricists of the German language.
 The set of statues was executed by Reinhold Begas a prominent 19th-century German sculptor.
 It is a registered historic monument.

+It was the first public monument to a poet to be erected in Berlin.

 Historical origin

 Throughout Germany celebrations took place on 10 November 1859 to commemorate the 100th birthday of Friedrich Schiller (1759–1805).
-In Berlin funds were raised to erect a monument for the purpose, with Crown Prince Wilhelm (later Kaiser Wilhelm I) and the city of Berlin each donating 10,000 Thaler and the population 12,680 Thaler.
+In Berlin funds were raised to erect a monument for the purpose, with Crown Prince Wilhelm (later Kaiser Wilhelm I) and the city of Berlin each donating 10,000 Thaler and the public 12,680 Thaler.
 On the day of celebration the foundation stone for the planned monument was laid, although a specific design did not yet exist.
 The city called for proposals, and in 1864 a decision was finally made in favor of Reinhold Begas.
 The monument was the first major commission of his career and thereafter led to orders for numerous monumental sculptures in Berlin and elsewhere.
+In response to public criticism that Schiller should not stand alone in front of the theater, the magistrate decided in 1861 that his statue would be flanked by monuments to Goethe and Lessing, but these were never erected.

-The Franco-Prussian war of 1870/71 delayed the unveiling, which took place on 10 November 1871, the 112th anniversary of Schiller’s birthday.
+The Franco-Prussian War of 1870–1871 delayed the unveiling, which took place on 10 November 1871, the 112th anniversary of Schiller's birthday.
 The occasion was used to lay out a garden on the central part of Gendarmenmarkt, which was renamed Schillerplatz at the close of that year.
 This name remained until 1936.